jfo/blag/_drafts/mandelwat.md

 Or `4 + 7i`.

-I'm sort of returning this as a tuple.
-I could do this with objects too, if I wanted...
+I'm returning this as a tuple of two values.
+I could use objects, if I wanted...

 ```js
 first = {